 Research permission is granted only to faculty and students of the University of the Pacific, to visiting scholars affiliated with academic institutions and to medical and dental professionals.

 On the day of the visit, the researcher will sign a Research Use Form that contains the following information: Researcher's name, phone number, affiliation or professional address, email address, a brief description of conditions governing research use, and a list of specimens examined.
 The Research Use Form serves as a means of efficient recordkeeping for the IDHCS.

-Research study of the SRA and CA collections by dental school faculty, students and visiting scholars must take place at the Arthur A. Dugoni School of Dentistry in the IDHCS's designated research area.
+Research study of the skull collections by dental school faculty, students and visiting scholars must take place at the Arthur A. Dugoni School of Dentistry in the IDHCS's designated research area.
 Special permission must be obtained to transport specimens to nearby facilities for photographing, X-raying or CT scanning.

-Based on the objectives of the study and in consultation with the researcher, the IDHCS Curator will set aside a specific or random sample of specimens from the SRA and CA collections.
-A Web-searchable database is being developed for the SRA collection.
+Based on the objectives of the study and in consultation with the researcher, the IDHCS Curator will set aside a specific or random sample of specimens from the skull collections.
+A Web-searchable database is being developed for the Atkiinson Collection.
 As soon as it is available on line, researchers will be encouraged to access specimen information via the database to facilitate the selection process.
 Pre-selection of skulls using the database will minimize the visitor's need to survey the collection itself, an activity the IDHCS discourages due to collection preservation concerns.